lupinia/awi/README.md

 - **cleanup_working_dir (Awi Utils):**  Delete unused files from the local working directories for background processes that need to perform file manipulation (compile_latex, process_images).
 - **health_check (DeerConnect)**:  Performs a HEAD request to every external link in the system, and notifies the administrator(s) if any links return a status other than 200.
 - **spam_stats (DeerConnect)**:  Recalculates cached usage stats for spam filter keywords, and de-activates unnecessary email address blocks when the domain is blocked.
-- **clearcache (Awi Utils):**  Clear Django's cache, something that Django really should have a built-in management command for.
 - **no_export_deleted (DeerBooks):**  Sets auto_export to False on pages that have been moved to the "Trash" category, in case this wasn't already handled.

 License